 Because it takes only around 15 to 30 seconds to pluck a scalded chicken.
 On top-notch, this machine can pluck more than one chicken at a time.

-Dry Plucking Vs. Wet Plucking-Which is the Best
+Dry Plucking Vs. Wet Plucking-Which Is The Best

 You may wonder about dry plucking or wet plucking, which is the best option for easier, faster, and well plucking.

-So I try to give you an overview of them and help you find your preferred choice.
+So I will try to give you an overview of them and help you find your preferred choice.

 Dry plucking means the traditional plucking of chickens by hand.
 But nowadays, people don’t want to give a dry pluck.